lfagundes/oosheet/docs/index.rst

 OO, Sheet!
 ==========

-OOSheet is a Python module for manipulating OpenOffice.org spreadsheet documents and creating macros.
+OOSheet is a Python module for manipulating LibreOffice spreadsheet documents and creating macros.

-Using Python, you interact with an OpenOffice.org instance to develop and test your code.
+Using Python, you interact with an LibreOffice instance to develop and test your code.
 When you're finished you can insert your python script inside the document to run it as macro, if this is what you desire.

 OOSheet API was inspired by `JQuery <http://jquery.com/>`_.
-It uses selectors in same way that you would use in OpenOffice.org, with cascading method calls for quick development.
+It uses selectors in same way that you would use in LibreOffice, with cascading method calls for quick development.
 Part of the API was also inspired by `Django's <http://djangoproject.com/>`_ object-relational mapper.

 Why OOSheet?
 ============

 When you use a lot of spreadsheets and have some programming skills, writing scripts to make your life easier are something that will come to your mind.
-If you start to look for your options with OpenOffice.org, you'll see that OO.org Basic is ugly and weird, while Python support is powerful but very tricky.
+If you start to look for your options with LibreOffice, you'll see that OO.org Basic is ugly and weird, while Python support is powerful but very tricky.
 And finally, your routines are likely to be coupled to the structure of your spreadsheet, so the best place to have your macros would be inside your documents, but OO.org provides no way for you to do that.

 If you see yourself in need of automating routines in a spreadsheet and like Python, OOSheet is surely for you.

 If your situation is not really like this but you're considering using PyUno for anything, it's very likely that you'll find OOSheet useful in some way, even if your document is not a spreadsheet.
 The base class OODoc may be a good general wrapper for PyUno, and OOPacker class can be used to insert your python script in any OO.org document.

-For using OOSheet you need a running instance of OpenOffice.org.
+For using OOSheet you need a running instance of LibreOffice.
 If you just want to generate a document, for example, as a result of a web system in which user will download some automatically generated spreadsheet, then this module is probably not what you're looking for.
-It could be used though, if you're willing to manage a running OpenOffice.org process.
+It could be used though, if you're willing to manage a running LibreOffice process.

 Download / Install
 ==================